-The Board of Directors adopted an equity incentive plan in October 2007 which replaced the prior equity incentive plan.
-Shareholder approval was not necessary to terminate the original equity incentive plan or to establish a new equity incentive plan since Marshall Islands law permits the Board of Directors to take these actions.
-The Company has filed the appropriate documentation with the NASDAQ Global Select Market reflecting this event.
+We currently have an equity incentive plan and in the future may amend or terminate this plan or approve a new incentive plan.
+Shareholder approval will not be required to amend or terminate the existing equity incentive plan or to establish a new equity incentive plan since Marshall Islands law permits the Board of Directors to take these actions.